 How to market your event

 So, what does this look like in action?
 It means keeping your event marketing short, informative, and transparent.
 Keep your attendees in the loop with all of the safety procedures and social distancing requirements they should expect to be in place at your event.
-It’s important to be truthful and outline any risks your attendees should be aware of.
-Take a look at the example below from Loreto College Coorparoo.
-The college has just started getting back to their on-campus tours.
-You’ll notice they’ve included some information around group sizes that’s in line with Government regulations.
-This reassurance is more likely to make attendees feel comfortable to attend.
+It’s essential to be truthful and outline any risks your attendees should be aware of.
+To abide by government regulations, you should send out a pre-event EDM that asks attendees to implement the following before and during your event:

 Source: Loreto College Coorparoo Facebook